gophercoders/website/content/lessons/KS2/lower/further-repetition.md

 We need to have a list numbers that we can mark as prime or not prime.
 This is how we achieve this.
 Except, we don't have a list of numbers.
-We use a list were each element in the list is either true, meaning it has factors, so its not a prime, or false meaning, it has not factors so it is not a prime number.
+We use a list were each element in the list is either true, meaning it has factors, so its not a prime, or false meaning, it has not got factors so it is a prime number.
 Go has a special type of these true or false values called __bool__.
 The numbers are represented by the position in this list.